mi-doc/algorithms/README.md

 # algorithms
-Сoding exercises on basic algorithms and data structures.
+Сoding exercises on basic algorithms and data structures from leetcode.
-The code was written by me, with help from comments on leetcode.
+The code was written by me, with the help from comments on leetcode.
-Almost all the exercises were taken from leetcode.